 After France, Germany hosts the second-largest Muslim population in Europe with some 4.7 million Muslims in the country, the majority of which are of Turkish origin.

-Nazis completely banned unstunned meat in Germany.
-Dutch Jewish leaders allowed stunning as a fallback arrangement for their community.
-When Muslim immigrants arrived in Europe they too were allowed to slaughter their animals without stunning and they found little opposition from any political parties.
+During the Nazi regime, the production of unstunned meat was completely prohibited in Germany.
+In response, Dutch Jewish leaders permitted stunning as a fallback measure for their community.
+As Muslim immigrants began to settle in Europe, they were also allowed to practice unstunned animal slaughter without significant opposition from political circles.

 Which European Countries Ban Halal Slaughtering?